Please be ready with your application reference number starting with 'P'. For example P1234567

 Offensive behaviours include a whole range of disorderly and disruptive actions in Victoria.
 The Summary Offences Act 1966 (Vic) guides and describes various offences within the state of Victoria.

-If an individual is convicted in a Victorian court for an Offensive Behaviour offence, the offence will show up as a disclosable court outcome (DCO) on a police check.
+If an individual is convicted in a Victorian court for an Offensive Behaviour offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 The Local or Magistrate court in Victoria hears all behaviour offences in Victoria unless settled by on-the-spot fines.
 The court may also opt against issuing sentencing in some instances, especially where they consider the crime to be minor.